-Data processing includes mapping data from different files provided by Greenwood in to one Excel file as explained in the pooled fund summary report (Katicha et al. 2017).
+Data processing includes mapping data from different files provided by Greenwood in to one Excel file as explained in the pooled fund summary report.
 A methodology based on the number of remaining ESAL's was used to arrive at a preliminary estimate for threshold between good/fair and fair/poor segments.
 It is expected that the estimated threshold will be revised based on the experience gained from implementation effort.